 Blue collar businesses typically involve manufacturing and crafts etc.

 This is easily understood if we consider how China has been, for quite some time in fact, shifting the nature of its economy from a manufacturing one to a service based one.
 Whatever that means right?

 Also, consider the recently featured young gentlemen becoming plumbers, marketed as being willing to do the dirty jobs that only the aged, supposedly, are willing to do.
 No amount of contemporary digital marketing associated with the “new age” is going to allow them to call a supernormal price of two or three times the market rate per unit of their labour.

 Therein lies the complications of starting up a business.
 At the end of the day how much a businesseur makes is all that matters towards achieving success.

 Only upon success will one earn the rights to having his story empathised with, and even marketed for by others on their own accord for free.
 Otherwise, every other person we brush our shoulders with in the subway has their own story to tell; some are really sad ones that no one cares about.

-I sidetracked.
-The real point of indulging in passion as the impetus for starting a business is that if one’s passion happens to fall within the “blue collar” type, your own business might just end up killing your passion; not passion winning the day and making money.
+The real point: if one’s passion happens to fall within the “blue collar” type, your own business might just end up killing your passion; not passion winning the day and making money for you.